 📌 Creating your first portfolio can be challenging for anyone new to design and programming.
-I decided to share my experience building my portfolio and resume.
+I decided to share my experience building my portfolio .
 It all started a long time ago… Just Kiddin, about five months at least

 The First Portfolio